PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 - ZINB = ZI Negbin
 - TW = Tweedie

+A single unit-specific dummy variable is includes to address country heterogeneity.
+This is the pre-specified factor `geo` in the regressions below.

 This is all done via the `count.cf` function defined below.
 The result is a set of `N` simulated draws from the forecast density for each model and outcome to be predicted in the test data.